eradiate/eradiate/docs/rst/getting_started/building.rst

         jupyter nbextension enable --py widgetsnbextension
         jupyter labextension install @jupyter-widgets/jupyterlab-manager

+.. _sec-getting_started-building-python-without_conda:

 Installing without Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^

 We provide requirements files for use with pip, for the basic and developer requirements.
 These files can be found under ``resources/deps/requirements_pip.txt`` and
 ``resources/deps/requirements_dev_pip.txt``.

-Additionally it is possible to directly :ref:`install the eradiate package <sec-getting_started-building-package_install>`.
+Additionally it is possible to directly :ref:`install the eradiate package <sec-getting_started-building-install_package>`.
 In this case the required packages will be installed through ``setup.py``.

 .. _sec-getting_started-building-environment_variables: